 - Professionalism - Through group interaction and role-playing, gain an understanding of appropriate behavior on the job; discuss prior work experience and visit local businesses in the community to learn about various work opportunities and positions for future vocational goals; become aware of necessary job search skills.

-- Bowling - Develop skill and learn procedure for bowling at bowling lanes; learn about bowling leagues (location, scheduled league nights, procedure to join a league, etc.).
+- Bowling - Develop skill and learn the procedure for bowling at bowling lanes; learn about bowling leagues (location, scheduled league nights, the procedure to join a league, etc.).

 - Social Skills - Discussions regarding appropriate behavior, conversation and interactive skills with others.

 - Computers - Become familiar with operating a computer, and accessing information available on the computer; learn locations of computers for public use.